iam-darwin/RentalWCT/readme.admin.md

 # WCT API Documentation

-This documentation provides information on the API endpoints.
+This documentation provides information on the Adimn API endpoints.

 ## Starting the Application